 Your air conditioner has both an evaporator coil and a condenser coil that slowly collects dust and dirt over time.
 Though a clean air filter lessens the amount of dirt collected, eventually though, the coil will need to be cleaned after an extended period of use.
 This is because the gathered dirt will reduce airflow and insulate your coils, which will make it harder for the unit to absorb heat.
 To keep this from happening it is essential to examine your evaporator coil once a year and clean it if it seems that too much dirt has accumulated.

 Your outdoor condenser coil can also succumb to dirt especially if it’s surrounded by trees or shrubs.
 Just looking down into the unit, you will be able to see if the dirt is building on the fins or not.
 Generally, you would want to keep debris and dirt as far from your condenser as possible.
 Make sure to clean around the vent, remove the debris, and keep your shrubs manicured.
 This will allow the proper airflow to your condenser and keep your unit functioning properly for longer.

 Your thermostat is the link between you and your homes AC unit, making sure it’s functioning as designed will keep your home at the temperature you want it.
 An older mechanical thermostat may not be suited to your home’s needs if you still have one.
 Try upgrading to a programmable thermostat and see if you can feel the difference.

-You can use your programmable thermostat to raise the temperature when no ones in your house and set it to cool just before the family comes home.
-This technique will allow you to keep your home comfortable and save you on your energy expenses.
+You can use your programmable thermostat to raise the temperature when no one’s in your house and set it to cool just before the family comes home.
+This technique will allow you to keep your home comfortable and save on your energy expenses.